Mike Barnard (sportsman): Cricket career

+Early years

 Barnard was a member of Hampshire's first colts side in 1949, coached by Arthur Holt.
-He joined the staff at Hampshire in 1951, prior to embarking on two years of national service in the British Army.
-He made his debut in first-class cricket for Hampshire in the 1952 County Championship against Glamorgan at Swansea, with a second appearance following in the 1953 County Championship against Warwickshire at Portsmouth; in the latter match, he made a pair.
-His breakthrough into the Hampshire team came under unusual circumstances in 1954.
-When attending the County Ground at Southampton for the opening day of a County Championship match against Middlesex, a phone call was received from the Hampshire off-spinner Charles Knott to say he had been detained at his fishmonger's business and was unable to play in the match.
-As a result, Barnard was called into the Hampshire team.
-He came into bat with Hampshire 48 for 8, with batting having proven difficult.
+(Note: Hampshire's youth team was founded in 1949 by their coach, Arthur Holt.
+It was known by the echoic expression "Holt's Colts".)
+He joined the staff at the county in 1951, prior to embarking on two years of national service in the British Army as a quartermaster.
+He made his debut in first-class cricket for Hampshire in the 1952 County Championship against Glamorgan at Swansea, with a second appearance following in the 1953 County Championship against Warwickshire at Portsmouth; in the latter, he made a pair.

+Barnard's breakthrough into the first team came under unusual circumstances in 1954.
+When he was attending the opening day of a County Championship match at Southampton against Middlesex, the club received a phone call from off-spinner Charles Knott to say he had been detained at his fishmonger's business and was unable to play in the match, resulting in Barnard being called into the Hampshire team.
+He came in to bat when Hampshire were 48 for 8, with batting having proven difficult.
 Barnard launched a counter-attack against the Middlesex attack, top-scoring with a fluent 39 runs.
-He added 24 runs in Hampshire's second innings, and although Hampshire lost the match, his performance gained him a regular place in the Hampshire first eleven.
-In Hampshire's following match against the touring Pakistanis at Portsmouth, Barnard scored his maiden first-class century by making an unbeaten 101 runs in Hampshire's second innings, watched by his brother and father.
+He added 24 runs in their second innings, and although they lost the match, his performance gained him a regular place in the first eleven.
+In their following match against the touring Pakistanis at Portsmouth, Barnard scored his maiden first-class century with an unbeaten 101 runs in Hampshire's second innings; his innings was watched by his brother and father.
 He was the first Englishman to score a century against the Pakistanis, on what was their first tour to England.
-He made fourteen first-class appearances in 1954, scoring 394 runs.
+He made 14 first-class appearances in 1954, scoring 394 runs at an average of 21.88.
+By the 1955 season, he had established himself in the middle order, becoming an integral member of an increasingly successful team.
+His 27 first-class appearances in 1955 yielded him 908 runs, averaging 21.11, with him making a second century; he also earned his county cap during the season.